 To file a claim against a person, you will have to prove negligence.
 Typically, proving negligence in a drunk driving case is very straightforward, especially when there is proof of intoxication (BAC test results).

-Walker, Billingsley & Bair know that these statistics upset you as much as it does us.
-Set up a free case consultation by contacting us today at 888-435-9886.
+Walker, Billingsley & Bair know that these statistics upset you as much as they do us.
+If you have been injured in an alcohol-related car accident you can set up a free case consultation by contacting us today at 888-435-9886.